HCS-11 Standard: Profile Standard

 Abstract

-The HCS-11 standard defines a systematic approach for managing profiles on the Hedera network through account memos.
+The HCS-11 standard defines a systematic approach for managing profiles on the Hedera Hashgraph through account memos.
 This standard introduces a structured way to store profile information for individuals and AI agents, enabling rich identity management and interoperability across the Hedera ecosystem.

 Motivation